This program will offer in-person classes in Winter 2021, with a hybrid model of instruction.

 Students who wish to improve fluency and conversation skills in English will benefit from the Conversation and Conversation and Fluency programs.
 For those students who wish to have a less intensive English language program, the Conversation program is only 10 hours per week and includes two field trips.
-For a more intensive program, try our 20-hour per week Conversation and Fluency Program.
+For a more intensive program, try our 15- or 20-hour per week Conversation and Fluency Program.
 All levels of English proficiency are welcome to take this program.
 A student’s English proficiency is determined during orientation at the time the student arrives at UC San Diego English Language Institute (ELI).
 Students who would like a fully live-online Conversation program should check out our Online ESL Courses page for more information.

 - February 1 - 26

 - March 1 - 25 (March 26 is a holiday)

 - July 6 - 30 (July 5 is a holiday)

 - August 30 - September 24